There are now 3 possible online modes for units:

 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) tests; (2) tutorial participation; and (3) oral research presentation.
+Indicative assessments in this unit are as follows: (1) written report; (2) participation; and (3) oral assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.